Hw-chen/jupyterfeappv/README.md

 docker build -t imageName .

 To Run

 docker run -p 8888:8888 imageName

-In Jupyter, start a new terminal and run
+In Jupyter, frirst run server.py in a new terminal

-python server.py

-When using notebook, add the code from client.py to start
+When using notebook, import client to use methods

-feappv('someString') in notebook will now send the string to server, and the server will return hello world !
+client.feappv('someString') in notebook will now send the string to server, and the server will return hello world ! client.feappvDraw() will dispaly an example image on notebook